jegrami/thanosipsum/README.md

 embed into your app, prototypes, personal projects, or whatever.

 Honestly, there's little chance this would be of use to anyone.
-I made this project to gain experience in full stack web development workflow, though at a basic level.
+I made this project to gain experience in full stack web development workflow, albeit at a basic level.
 But hey, "despise not the days of humble beginnings," right?

 Now, back to this thing.